 Harrogate District Swimming Club (HDSC) is a voluntary association which exists to promote the enjoyment of competitive swimming.
 HDSC was the first Club in Yorkshire to achieve nationally recognised accreditation under the ASA Swim 21 scheme.

-HDSC is run by a Committee under the Laws of the Amateur Swimming Association, to which it is affiliated through the Yorkshire SA, and the North Eastern Region ASA.
-HDSC also affiliates to the White Rose Junior Swim League, the Arena Junior Swim League and the National Arena Swim League.
+HDSC is run by a Committee under the Laws of the Swim England/ASA, to which it is affiliated through the Yorkshire SA, and Swim England North Eastern Region.
+HDSC also affiliates to the White Rose Junior Swim League, and the National Junior Swim League.
 Members have the opportunity to swim for individual honours through the Club, County and Regional Championships run by the above bodies.
 HDSC enters Teams in the White Rose League and other Championships.

 Membership is open to all members of the Harrogate Department of Leisure Services Swimming Development Scheme (SDS) and membership of HDSC is a requirement for competing members of SDS Squads.
 HDSC has a reputation for running Swim meets at the Hydro which are to a very high standard, please see the Meets section of the web site for details.
 The Club is run by a Committee.
 The Committee needs the assistance of parents to help to fulfil the activities of the Club.
 The Committee is elected each year at the AGM in January.